VincentLanglet/symfony-custom-coding-standard/docs/standards.md

   - Declare all the arguments on the same line as the method/function name, no matter how many arguments there are

-- We do not currently check these rules:
+- We do not currently check this rule:

-  - Exception and error message strings must be concatenated using `sprintf`
-  - Calls to `trigger_error` with type `E_USER_DEPRECATED` must be switched to opt-in via `@`operator
   - Do not use `else`, `elseif`, `break` after `if` and `case` conditions which return or throw something

 ## Others